solaimani/SPEC_PETRARCH/README.md

 # SPEC_PETRARCH
-Generating political events using PETRARCH
+Generating political events using PETRARCH in a distributed manner using Apache Spark.